Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 Participant and Spectator Conduct

-Any player, coach, manager, or spectator who acts in an unsportsmanlike manner will be warned once by the umpire or a tournament official.
-The second time, that person will be removed from the field.
-If in the judgment of the umpire or tournament official, the offense is of a more serious nature, that person may be ejected from a game without being issued a warning and may be suspended from all further tournament play or participation, subject to the Tournament Official’s discretion.
+Any Player, Coach, Manager, or spectator who acts in an unsportsmanlike manner will be warned once by the umpire or a Tournament Official.
+The second time, that person will be ejected.
+If in the judgment of the umpire or Tournament Official, the offense is of a more serious nature, that person may be ejected from the game without being issued a warning and may be suspended from all further tournament play or participation, subject to the Tournament Official’s discretion.
 In the event of illegal activity, law enforcement will be called.

-The first occurrence results in suspension for the rest of the game (removal from game site), as well as the next scheduled game.
+The first occurrence of unsportsmanlike conduct will result in suspension for the remainder of the game (removal from game site) during which the ejection occurred, as well as for the next scheduled game.

-The second occurrence results in suspension for the remainder of the tournament, as well as possible further sanctions subject to the review of Baseball For All.
+The second occurrence will result in suspension for the remainder of the tournament as well as possible further sanctions subject to the review of Baseball For All.

 If all coaches listed on the team’s tournament roster are ejected during a game, then the team may continue if the players decide to take charge of their team.